 Time management strategies to make life more effective

-Many time management strategies often focus on time itself.
+Too many time management strategies fail because they focus on time itself.
 How long is it taking you to complete something?
 Are you getting enough done in the amount of time you have that’s meaningful?
-This time-based strategy wrongly requires you to focus on the activity, or the action that you’re trying to complete, rather than the result, or the outcome you desire.
+This time-based strategy wrongly requires you to focus on the activity, or the action that you’re trying to complete, rather than the result of that action, or the outcome you desire.
 As Tony Robbins reminds us:, “Three decisions that we all control each moment of our lives: what to focus on, what things mean and what to do in spite of the challenges that may appear.”

 Tony Robbins' Rapid Planning Method (RPM)

-The Rapid Planning Method is the ultimate in strategies for time management.
-It is a results-focused life planning system that focuses on results.
+The Rapid Planning Method is the ultimate strategy for effective time management.
+It’s a life planning system that focuses on results.
 You can use RPM to transform your entire mindset by turning off the noise, eliminating busy work, and redirecting your attention to the outcomes that have the highest value to you.
 The Rapid Planning Method is a key strategy for effective time management because it compels you to shift your focus.

 What is the Rapid Planning Method?
 RPM stands for:

 - Purpose-driven: Why do you want to accomplish the outcomes that you do?
 Why is achieving an outcome a must for you?
-The why, your reasons for wanting something, is the driving force; it is the passion and purpose that will drive you toward your goals.
-You want to lose weight so you have more energy to be more creative, collaborate with your colleagues, play with your children and enjoy healthy activities with your spouse.
+The why, your personal and specific reasons for wanting something, is the driving force; it is the passion and purpose that will successfully drive you toward your goals.
+You want to lose weight so you have more energy to be more creative, collaborate with your colleagues, play with your children and enjoy healthy activities with your loved ones.
 When you keep your purpose in mind and integrate time management strategies, you’re more likely to reach your ultimate goal.

 The RPM system works in tandem with other effective time management strategies, such as results coaching.
-A Results Coach can help you set specific, measurable goals for you that align with your unique personal and professional “musts.”
-The RPM system also helps you get better answers for yourself by changing the questions you ask.
-Don’t ask yourself what you’re going to do; first identify your goal, then ask yourself how you can construct a plan toward achieving it.
+A Results Coach can help you set specific, measurable goals that align with your unique personal and professional “musts.”
+The RPM system also helps you get better answers by changing the questions you ask yourself.
+Don’t ask what you’re going to do; first identify your goal, then ask yourself how you can construct a plan toward achieving it.

 “Chunk” your tasks and goals

-Focusing on a huge number of tasks and goals can feel overwhelming.
-More importantly, it can dilute and diffuse your productivity.
-“Chunking” is a time management strategy for turning a lot into a little to avoid this problem.
+Focusing on a huge number of tasks and goals can be overwhelming.
+More importantly, it can derail your productivity.
+“Chunking” is a strategy for time management that allows you to avoid this problem.

-Chunking works by organizing everything you want and need to do into manageable categories.
-These categories are easier for your mind to handle, and they are aligned with your values and organized by outcome, so you already know which tasks and goals are more important to accomplish first.
+Chunking organizes everything you want and need to do into manageable categories.
+These categories are easier for your mind to handle, and when aligned with your values and organized by your desired outcome, the tasks and goals that are more important to accomplish first easily reveal themselves.

 Here’s how chunking works:

 First, write down your “musts” for this week – the things you have to get done.
-Once you’ve listed these tasks, examine them for common threads.
-Which tasks relate to money or finances?
-These you might place under the heading of “Finances.”
+Once you’ve listed these actions, examine them for common threads.
+Which relate to money or finances?
+Place those under the heading of “Finances.”
 Which relate to family or friends?
-Maybe these you can list under “Relationships.”
+List those under “Relationships.”

-Chunk, or group, items that share a common theme under the same heading together.
-For example, most people believe that exercise is important, but many of those people don’t exercise regularly – not because they can’t or don’t want to, but because they’re not chunking the tasks surrounding exercising effectively and not making the most of their time.
-They’re not thinking about what they want.
-They are focused on what is causing them worry or pain or failure – they are focused on the act of exercising instead of their goal, to be healthier and more energetic.
+Chunk, or group items that share a common theme.
+For example, most people believe that exercise is important, but many of those same people don’t exercise regularly – not because they can’t or don’t want to, but because they’re not effectively chunking the tasks surrounding exercising and not making the most of their time.
+They’re not thinking about what they want – the outcome.
+Instead, they are focused on what is causing them worry, pain or failure – they are focused on the task of exercising rather than their goal, to be healthier and more energetic.

-Instead of getting caught up in the activity, chunk your tasks together based on the outcome so you can think about them without stress and get them done.
-If you need to get a new pair of running shoes (expensive and time-consuming), hit the gym twice (painful, time-consuming) and research vitamins you’ve been thinking about taking (laborious and boring), chunk these tasks together under a heading like “Fitness.”
+Instead of getting caught up in the activity, chunk your tasks based on the outcome so you can think about them without stress and accomplish them.
+If you need to get a new pair of running shoes (expensive and time-consuming), hit the gym twice (painful, time-consuming) and research vitamins you’ve been thinking about taking (boring and time consuming), chunk these tasks together under a heading like, “Fitness.”

-In this way, you can focus your mind on a manageable number of tasks and thus achieve more.
-Instead of spreading these tasks out over the week, you can get them done at the same time and feel like a weight’s been lifted off your shoulders.
+With chunking, you can focus your mind on a manageable number of tasks and thus achieve more.
+Instead of spreading these tasks out over the course of a week, you can get them done at the same time and feel like a weight has been lifted off your shoulders.
 And you’ll be right.

 Combine your N.E.T. time with action

 Tony Robbins explains that N.E.T. stands for No Extra Time.
-N.E.T. time is the hours we spend each week on what are essentially mindless, but necessary, tasks like commuting, exercising, running errands or cleaning the house.
-Instead of letting this time slip by, why not take action by using the principles of N.E.T. time?
+N.E.T. time is the hours we spend each week on what are essentially mundane, but necessary, tasks like commuting, running errands or cleaning the house.
+Instead of letting this time slip by, take action by using the principles of N.E.T. time.

-Create a list of websites to visit, podcasts to listen to and action items you can clear off your list during those otherwise mentally idle moments.
-As you complete tasks like commuting to work, there’s also no reason you can’t also feed your mind and improving your life.
-You’re doubling what you’re putting into those hours, and the yield is exponentially greater.
-As time management strategies go, N.E.T. time plus action is incredibly powerful!
+Create a list of websites to visit, audio books and podcasts to listen to and action items you can clear off your list during those otherwise mentally idle moments.
+As you complete tasks like commuting to work, there’s also no reason you can’t also feed your mind and improve your life.
+You’re now doubling what you’re putting into those hours, and the yield is exponentially greater.
+As effective time management strategies go, N.E.T. time plus action is incredibly powerful!

-These time management strategies can help you live a more fulfilled life, because in actuality, they’re much more than techniques for managing time — they’re also tools for transforming the way you think.
-Maximizing your resources in life starts with the right mindset, and these effective time management strategies help you teach yourself to focus on what matters to you most in order to live a more joyous, productive life.
+These highly effective, proven time management strategies can help you live a more fulfilled life, because they’re more than techniques for managing time – they’re tools for transforming the way you think.
+Success starts with the right mindset, and these time management strategies help you train yourself to focus on what matters most in order for you to live a more joyous, productive life.